Nonpoint source pollution

 Types of nonpoint source water pollution include sediment, nutrients, toxic contaminants and chemicals and pathogens.
 Principal sources of nonpoint source water pollution include: urban and suburban areas, agricultural operations, atmospheric inputs, highway runoff, forestry and mining operations, marinas and boating activities.
 In urban areas, contaminated storm water washed off of parking lots, roads and highways, called urban runoff, is usually included under the category of non-point sources (it can become a point source if it is channeled into storm drain systems and discharged through pipes to local surface waters).
 In agriculture, the leaching out of nitrogen compounds from fertilized agricultural lands is a nonpoint source water pollution.
 Nutrient runoff in storm water from "sheet flow" over an agricultural field or a forest are also examples of non-point source pollution.

 Principal types (for water pollution)

 Sediment

 Sediment (loose soil) includes silt (fine particles) and suspended solids (larger particles).
 Sediment may enter surface waters from eroding stream banks, and from surface runoff due to improper plant cover on urban and rural land.
 Sediment creates turbidity (cloudiness) in water bodies, reducing the amount of light reaching lower depths, which can inhibit growth of submerged aquatic plants and consequently affect species which are dependent on them, such as fish and shellfish.
+With an increased sediment load into a body of water, the oxygen can also be depleted or reduced to a level that is harmful to the species living in that area.
 High turbidity levels also inhibit drinking water purification systems.
+Sediments are also transported into the water column due to waves and wind.
+When sediments are eroded at a continuous rate, they will stay in the water column and the turbidity level will increase.

+Sedimentation is a process by which sediment is transported to a body of water.
+The sediment will then be deposited into the water system or stay in the water column.
+When there are high rates of sedimentation, flooding can occur due to a build-up of too much sediment.
+When flooding occurs, waterfront properties can be damaged further by high amounts of sediment being present.

 Sediment can also be discharged from multiple different sources.
 Sources include construction sites (although these are point sources, which can be managed with erosion controls and sediment controls), agricultural fields, stream banks, and highly disturbed areas.